HunterJennings/TriviaGame/README.md

 What is another word for lexicon?
 Dictionary.
 Name the seventh planet from the sun.
 Uranus.
 Who invented the rabies vaccination?
 Louis Pasteur.
+This is a timed quiz, you have 10 questions which you have 45 seconds to answer.
+At the end of the 45 seconds an alert will pop up telling you how many questions you got right and wrong!
+Good Luck!!